Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

 1. Open Visual Studio Code, and select `open folder`, there pick the folder of demo package extracted beforehand.

-2. Adjust the configuration for your development SysAP:
+2. Adjust the configuration for your development System Access Point:

    1. Open the file `launch.json` in the subfolder `.vscode`.
 This configuration will be used by Visual Studio Code when starting the addon.

    2. Find and edit the settings `FREEATHOME_API_BASE_URL`, `FREEATHOME_API_USERNAME` and
       `FREEATHOME_API_PASSWORD`.
-These must be set to the address of the local API on your SysAP, the username on that SysAP that provides the local API, and the password of that user.
+These must be set to the address of the local API on your System Access Point, the username on that System Access Point that provides the local API, and the password of that user.
       ```
             "FREEATHOME_API_BASE_URL": "http://192.168.x.x/fhapi/v1", (IP Address of the System Access Point)
             "FREEATHOME_API_USERNAME": "installer",                   (Username shown for local API in the free@home NEXT app)